BlueMetal/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 #### 3.1.2.
 Standard

-Deploy the Standard solution when you want monitoring, high availability and security for the components.
+Deploy the Standard solution when you want monitoring, high availability and security/hardening for the deployed components.
 High availability is achieved by deploying the components in two regions.
-When the primary region is failed, the secondary region needs to be redeployed.
+When the primary region fails , the secondary region needs to be redeployed (manual effort required).

-This Solution provides (Core + Monitoring +Hardening) features such as application Insights, OMS Log Analytics, High Availability, Security & Disaster recovery.
-The details on components used in this solution is listed in Section:
+This Solution provides (Core + Monitoring + Hardening) features such as Application Insights, OMS Log Analytics, High Availability, Security & Disaster Recovery.
+The details of the components used in this solution is listed in section below:

-* The Estimated Monthly Azure cost is: **01.21**
+* The Estimated Monthly Azure cost is: **301.21**
-* The Estimated monthly Azure cost (Including Optional Component) is: **91.85**
+* The Estimated monthly Azure cost (Including Optional Component) is: **591.85**

-_Note: Refer below table for the optional component list & Features_
+**Note**: Refer below table for the optional component list & Features

 **Pricing Model for Standard Solution:**